batuhanzorbeyzengin/nextjs-wordpress-template/README.md

 - [ ] Managing by WordPress with Head on the Next Js side
 - [ ] Categorizing the articles
 - [ ] Creating dynamic sitemap.xml file
+- [ ] Creating dynamic robots.txt file
+- [ ] React Query will be included in the project